amicoin/amicoin-old/README.md

 See important security warnings in [doc/security-warnings.md](doc/security-warnings.md).

-**AMICoin is a work in progress and highly experimental.
-Use comes at your own risk.**
+**AMICoin is a work in progress and is highly experimental.
+Use comes at your own risk!**

 License